OpenEvalProject/evals/manuscripts/elife-35618/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/35618/elife-35618-fig4-v2.jpg)

-**Figure 4.:** N-syb and Shab undergo differential splicing in circadian neurons compared to non-circadian, TH neurons.(A) In LNvs, the Neuronal synaptobrevin (N-syb) transcript is enriched for the isoform that includes an exon present in variant J. The alternatively spliced exon is marked by ‘*’.
+**Figure 4.:** (A) In LNvs, the Neuronal synaptobrevin (N-syb) transcript is enriched for the isoform that includes an exon present in variant J. The alternatively spliced exon is marked by ‘*’.
 Use of this exon results in a N-syb protein with a different C-terminus (85 amino acids).
 (B) The transcript of the potassium-gated voltage channel, Shab, undergoes differential alternative splicing in LNvs and DN1s.
 This results in the higher usage of the terminal exon present in variant K of Shab (marked by ‘*’).
 This creates a protein with a novel C-terminus that lacks the sixth transmembrane region of the potassium channel.
 The high intronic signal seen in this region of Shab is due to the presence of a gene in this region on the opposite strand.

 The potassium channel Shab also undergoes alternative 3’-splice site use.
 In TH and LNd neurons the Shab transcripts preferentially utilize an alternative terminal exon (Figure 4B; marked by ‘*’).
 It results in a significantly shorter isoform and encodes a protein lacking the sixth transmembrane region of the potassium channel protein (Figure 4B), which function as a dominant negative protein.
 61–74% of Shab transcripts encode this short isoform in TH and LNd neurons, whereas with the ratio of the short isoform decreases significantly, to 10 and 40%, in LNvs and DN1s (Figure 4B).